 Plugin overlap edges are then added.
 Two plugins overlap if they contain the same record, i.e. if they both edit the same record or if one edits a record the other plugin adds.
 Plugins also overlap if they both load one or more BSAs (BA2s for Fallout 4) and the BSAs loaded by one plugin contain data for a file path that is also included in the BSAs loaded by the other plugin.

 For each plugin, skip it if it overrides no records, otherwise iterate over all other plugins.

-If the plugin and other plugin override the same number of records, or do not overlap, skip the other plugin.
+If the plugin and other plugin override the same number of records and the same number of assets, or do not overlap, skip the other plugin.

 If both plugins have positions in the current load order, the function preserves their existing relative order.

 If one plugin has a position and the other does not, the plugin with a position goes before the plugin without a position.

 If neither plugin has a load order position, a case-insensitive lexicographical comparison of their filenames without file extensions is used to decide their order.
 If they are equal, a case-insensitive lexicographical comparison of their file extensions is used.

 Once sorted, they are iterated over.
 Each loop looks at the current vertex and the next one following it (e.g. the first iteration is for vertices 0 and 1, the second is for 1 and 2, etc.).